 Ingredients

-There are only a few key ingredients you'll need to make these Sourdough Discard Strawberry Bagels.
+There are only a few key ingredients you'll need to bring these bagels together.

 - Fresh strawberries: Fresh berries will give you the most flavor, but frozen berries can work, too!